Diagnostic Assessment: Your Teaching And Intervention Must Have [+ Free Resources]

 • Teachers can assess prior knowledge and save time by only teaching the topics required

-The most appropriate format for a diagnostic tool will vary between subjects and be dependent on the learning that needs to be assessed.
-Common ones include
+The most appropriate format for a diagnostic tool will vary between subjects and depend on the learning.

 Applying the principles of formative assessment

-When deciding which tool to use, teachers should consider the three guiding questions of formative assessment and the subsequent questions associated with each one:
+When deciding which tool to use, teachers should consider the three guiding questions of formative assessment and the follow-up questions associated with each one:

 Where are we going?